oicr-gsi/vidarr/vidarr-pluginapi/docs/RuntimeProvisioner.md

 ```
 [RuntimeProvisioner](../src/main/java/ca/on/oicr/gsi/vidarr/RuntimeProvisioner.java) is an interface which must be
 implemented by the class providing the service logic.
 Implementation
-classes are generally named `(ExternalService)RuntimeProvisioner`.
+classes are named `(ExternalService)RuntimeProvisioner`.
 Like the other Provisioner interfaces,
 RuntimeProvisioner uses [jackson-databind](https://github.com/FasterXML/jackson-databind) to map information taken from
 the server's `(environment).vidarrconfig` file to member non-static fields.
 Use the `@JsonIgnore` annotation to prevent
 this mapping from happening, if necessary.